Business Graph

 = CCPC tax rate 15%*

-Claiming SBD, net tax rate is 9% calculated as follows:
+B. After claiming SBD, the net tax rate is 9% calculated as follows:

 General corporate tax rate 38%